nietras/Sep/SECURITY.md

 # Reporting Security Issues

 Security bugs in Sep are taken seriously.
-Your efforts to responsibly disclose your findings is appreciated, and every effort will be made to acknowledge your contributions.
+Your efforts to responsibly disclose your findings are appreciated, and every effort will be made to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory ["Report a